 The z values of the source TIN data have to meet positional accuracy requirements according to their geographic location.
-The terrain has been divided into three classifications; urban and major communication routes, rural and mountain and moorland to ensure that modelling reflects customer requirements.
-The accuracy of the height value above Newlyn Datum must achieve the root mean square error (RMSE) set for each area.
+The terrain has been divided into three classifications - urban and major communication routes, rural, and mountain and moorland - to ensure that modelling reflects customer requirements.
+The accuracy of the height value above Ordnance Datum Newlyn must achieve the RMSE set for each area, which are not the same as the stated product accuracy.